cirruslabs/cirrus-ci-docs/docs/faq.md

 #### CI agent stopped responding!

-It simply means that Cirrus CI haven't heard from the agent for quite some time.
+It means that Cirrus CI haven't heard from the agent for quite some time.
 In 99.999% of the cases it happens because of two reasons:

 1. Your task was executing on [Community Cluster](guide/supported-computing-services.md#community-cluster).
 Community Cluster